-The Company recognises that any strategies of the Group, including those related to sustainability, could not be properly carried out or implemented without a proper governance structure that clearly defines the role and responsibilities of those involved.
+We recognise that any strategies of the Group, including those related to sustainability, could only be effectively implemented with a proper governance structure that clearly defines the role and responsibilities of all parties involved.
 The governance structure of the Group is presented as below:

-The Company is aware that sustainability practices are not solely the responsibility of the top management, but should be an organisational wide effort to embed sustainability practices into the daily activities of the Group.
-The Company further acknowledges that sustaining sustainability practices will not be possible without an inherent corporate culture that does not view sustainability practices as a burden but instead looks to promote, propagate and embrace these practices.
-In order to do that, strong leadership is required and that the Board is responsible in spearheading the setting and endorse the overall strategies, plans and directions on sustainability practices of the Group.
-This will also fulfil the expectation imposed on the Board as outlined in the Malaysian Code on Corporate Governance.
+We are aware that our sustainability practices are not solely the responsibility of our top management, but should be an organisation-wide effort to embed sustainability practices into the daily activities of the Group.
+We further acknowledge that for our sustainability efforts to show results, it is important that our organisation has an inherent corporate culture that does not view sustainability practices as a burden but instead looks to promote, propagate and embrace these sustainability practices.
+In order to do that, strong leadership is required and our Board is responsible in spearheading the setting and endorses the overall strategies, plans and directions on sustainability practices of the Group.
+This will also fulfil the expectation imposed on our Board as outlined in the Malaysian Code on Corporate Governance.

-Upon the setting of the overall strategies by the Board, the Managing Director and his key management team will be responsible in co-ordinating and reviewing the activities carried out by the Group to ensure that the desired results are met and to course correct the management if necessary, with the ultimate aim of sustainability practices being so deeply entrenched in the organisation that they are considered as "business-as-usual".
+Upon the setting of the overall strategies by our Board, our Managing Director and his key senior management will be responsible in co-ordinating and reviewing the activities carried out by the Group to ensure that the desired results are met and to course correct the management if necessary, with the ultimate aim of sustainability practices being so deeply entrenched in the organisation that they are considered as "business-as-usual".

-Subsequently, the senior management and heads of department will be responsible in leading the employees in the implementation of the strategies, plans and directions as determined by the Board and eventually, through these sustainability practices, provides, among others, long term value to all the stakeholders and excellence in performance, reputation and community services.
+Subsequently, our senior management and heads of department will be responsible in leading our employees in the implementation of the strategies, plans and directions as determined by our Board and eventually, through these sustainability practices, provides, amongst others, long term value to our shareholders and other stakeholders and excellence in performance, reputation and community services.